-The foregoing requirements shall not apply to a consolidation or merger of the Parent Guarantor with and into the Issuer, so long as the Issuer survives such consolidation or merger.

-The foregoing provisions would not necessarily afford Holders protection in the event of highly-leveraged or other transactions involving the Issuer that may adversely affect Holders.
+The foregoing requirements shall not apply to a consolidation or merger between the Parent Guarantors, or of any Parent Guarantor with and into the Issuer so long as the Issuer survives such consolidation or merger.
+The foregoing provisions would not necessarily afford Holders protection in the event of highly-leveraged or other transactions involving the Issuer or a Parent Guarantor that may adversely affect Holders.

-No Payments for Consents
+No Payments For Consents

-Each of the Parent Guarantor and the Issuer will not, and shall not permit any of its Subsidiaries to, directly or indirectly, pay or cause to be paid any consideration, whether by way of interest, fee or otherwise, to any Holder for or as an inducement to any consent, waiver or amendment of any of the terms or provisions of the Indenture or the Notes unless such consideration is offered to be paid or is paid to all Holders that consent, waive or agree to amend such term or provision within the time period set forth in the solicitation documents relating to such consent, waiver or amendment.
+Each of the Parent Guarantors will not, and shall not permit any of its Subsidiaries to, directly or indirectly, pay or cause to be paid any consideration, whether by way of interest, fee or otherwise, to any Holder for or as an inducement to any consent, waiver or amendment of any of the terms or provisions of the Indenture or the Notes unless such consideration is offered to be paid or is paid to all Holders that consent, waive or agree to amend such term or provision within the time period set forth in the solicitation documents relating to such consent, waiver or amendment.